sebastiancarlos/beachpatrol/README.md

 or `beachpatrol --incognito`.

 To automate it, create a custom Playwright script in the `beachpatrol/commands` folder.
-Then, run `beachmsg <script-name> [<argument>...]`.
-It will run your script by default on the currently focused tab, but you can use the Playwright API to move to an existing tab, open a new one, or use a headless tab instead.
+Then, run `beachmsg <script-name> [<argument>...]`, and it will run it.
+You can use the Playwright API to work on the currently focused tab, move to an existing tab, open a new one, or use a headless tab instead.

 If you don't want to go back and forth to the CLI to automate your browser, you can install the `beachpatrol-browser-extension`.
 Its UI allows you to select a